Codium-ai/mgmt-portal-docs/docs/enterprise-admin/index.md

 This page describes all the possible functionalities available to administrators of organizations in the Enterprise plan.

-## Managing Your Organization in CodiumAI
+## Managing Your Organization in Qodo

-The 'Organization' section in CodiumAI allows you to create new teams, manage existing teams, and invite team members. - TBD
+The 'Organization' section in Qodo allows you to create new teams, manage existing teams, and invite team members. - TBD